espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

     PDM Mode (TX)
     ^^^^^^^^^^^^^

-    PDM mode for tx channel can convert PCM data into PDM format which always has left and right slots.
+    PDM(Pulse-density Modulation) mode for tx channel can convert PCM data into PDM format which always has left and right slots.
 PDM TX can only support 16 bits width sample data.
 PDM TX only needs CLK pin for clock signal and DOUT pin for data signal (i.e. WS and SD signal in the following figure, the BCK signal is an internal bit sampling clock, not needed between PDM devices).
 This mode allows user to configure the up-sampling parameters :cpp:member:`i2s_pdm_tx_clk_config_t::up_sample_fp` :cpp:member:`i2s_pdm_tx_clk_config_t::up_sample_fs`.
 The up-sampling rate can be calculated by ``up_sample_rate = fp / fs``, there are up-sampling modes in PDM TX:

     - **Fixed Clock Frequency**: In this mode the up-sampling rate will change according to the sample rate.
 Setting ``fp = 960`` and ``fs = sample_rate / 100``, then the clock frequency(Fpdm) on CLK pin will be fixed to 128 * 48 KHz = 6.144 MHz, note that this frequency is not equal to the sample rate(Fpcm).
     - **Fixed Up-sampling Rate**: In this mode the up-sampling rate is fixed to 2.
 Setting ``fp = 960`` and ``fs = 480``, then the clock frequency(Fpdm) on CLK pin will be ``128 * sample_rate``